-Checking Oil Level - 5.7L Engine
+Checking Oil Level

 To assure proper engine lubrication, the engine oil must be maintained at the correct level.
 Check the oil level at regular intervals, such as every fuel stop.
 The best time to check the engine oil level is about five minutes after a fully warmed engine is shut off.
+Do not check oil level before starting the engine after it has sat overnight.
+Checking engine oil level when the engine is cold will give you an incorrect reading.

-Checking the oil while the vehicle is on level ground will improve the accuracy of the oil level readings.
-Maintain the oil level in the "SAFE" range.
-Adding 1.0 qt (1.0 L) of oil when the reading is at the bottom of the "SAFE" range will result in an oil level at the top of the "SAFE" range on these engines.
+Checking the oil while the vehicle is on level ground and only when the engine is hot, will improve the accuracy of the oil level readings.
+Maintain the oil level between the range markings on the dipstick.
+Either the range markings consist of a crosshatch zone marked SAFE or a crosshatch zone marked with MIN at the low end of the range and MAX at the high end of the range.
+Adding 1.0 gt (1.0 l) of oil when the reading is at the low end of the range marking will raise the oil level to the high end of the range marking.